StefanoFrazzetto/Missione2033/README.md

-Missione
+Missione 2033
 ======
-**Missione 2033** is a co-op game we created for the 2017 edition hackathon "Do You Have The GUTS?".
+**Missione 2033** is an asymmetric co-op game we created for the 2017 edition hackathon "Do You Have The GUTS?".

 ## Download
 * Coming soon